Church members join relatives in grief, anger at gunman

 A jury sentenced Roof to death Tuesday on hate crime and obstruction of religion charges.
 U.S. District Judge Richard Gergel couldn’t change it, but his words left little doubt he felt death was justified.
 “This hate, this viciousness, this moral depravity will not go unanswered,” he said.

-The 22-year-old avowed white supremacist didn’t look at Gergel, just like he refused to meet the gaze of anyone who spoke Wednesday, including Janet Scott, an aunt of 26-year-old Tywanza Sanders, the youngest victim killed in the June 17, 2015, massacre.
+The 22-year-old avowed white supremacist didn’t look at Gergel, just as he refused to meet the gaze of anyone who spoke Wednesday, including Janet Scott, an aunt of 26-year-old Tywanza Sanders, the youngest victim killed in the June 17, 2015, massacre.

 “Dylann,” Scott said quietly as she started speaking.
 “Dylann!
 DYLANN!” she said, shouting it the last time.
 Toward the end of her remarks, she said, “I wish you would look at me, boy.”